MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/sites/sites-and-site-collections-overview.md

 SharePoint Server supports two types of site collections: host-named site collections and path-based site collections.
 In a path-based site collection, all the subsites in the site collection will share a root or parent URL (DNS name).
 For example, Team A could have a site collection at http<!-- nolink -->://contoso.com/sites/teamA, and Team B would have a site collection at http<!-- nolink -->://contoso/sites/teamB.
 All sites in either site collection would have the http<!-- nolink -->://contoso.com/sites/teamA or /teamB root.
 The only way to have a different URL root is to create a different web application.

-To better align with SharePoint best practices, you should use host-named site collections.
-Host-named site collections allow you to assign custom names to each site collection that you create in a web application.
+To better align with SharePoint best practices, use host-named site collections.
+The host-named site collections allow you to assign custom names to each site collection that you create in a web application.
 For example, you can have two site collections in the same web application addressed like this: http<!-- nolink -->://TeamA.contoso.com and http<!-- nolink -->://TeamB.contoso.com.
-This is much more scalable and has been heavily tested in SharePoint.
+This scenario is much more scalable and has been heavily tested in SharePoint.

 Because site collections and sites exist in a parent-child relationship, there are aspects of control and functionality that can be configured at the site collection level and used at the site level.
-This provides many benefits as follows:
+This aspect management pattern provides many benefits as follows:

 - For site designers, a site collection's galleries and libraries (such as the Master Page Gallery or the Site Collection Images library) provide a means for creating a unified, branded user experience across all sites in the site collection.